 Museums doing digital and museums doing good — can we forge a connection?

 This article outlines initial thinking around an emerging area of museum digital and social practice.
 Its intention is to create debate and raise questions rather than identifying any firm answers yet.
-Culture24, in partnership with The Happy Museum Project, 64 Million Artists and Battersea Arts Centre, is currently planning a research project that, in collaboration with interested museums, will look to explore this area further.
-This piece also summarises my discussions with Ross Parry at University of Leicester.
-Ross and I are planning further research around this area that will form the basis of a more detailed paper next year.
+Culture24, in partnership with The Happy Museum Project, 64 Million Artists and Battersea Arts Centre, is currently running a research project that, in collaboration with 18 arts and heritage organisations, is exploring this area further for the wider cultural sector.
+We are also also running a a conference exploring these issues in more detail on 30th January 2019 at Wellcome Collection, London.
+Early bird tickets are on sale now.

 To say we live in changing times insufficiently describes our current experience of the world.
 The pace of political, social, technological, environmental and economic changes has been dramatic, particularly over the last few years.
 Within such an unpredictable and fluid environment, organisations of all types are challenged to remain relevant, but particularly those seeking to explicitly serve the public realm, including museums.
 The question of how museums can become more relevant in and for a changing society therefore has particular currency.